11 Aug We Tested Instagram’s “No Nudity” Rule. We Can’t Show You the Results.

 - Hire more humans to review and remove content that violates your community guidelines.
 It just feels like there aren’t any humans on the other side of the line when I’m submitting a complaint about a post or #hashtag.
 With only 500 employees and over one billion monthly users, that means each of your employees is taking care of 2M people.
 It’s just not possible.
 I mean, the signs that an account is posting filth are obvious – if the username is “”sglknoiwer1092k,” has 2 posts, but has 500 followers, then obviously something isn’t right.
 Those three attributes just described a LARGE number of pornographic accounts that you could do something about TODAY.

 - Create a safe mode for parents who want to teach their kids how to use Instagram.
 Please give parents something more than private accounts and blocking cruel words.
-The issue is removing or at least mitigating the level of filth in the content that they’re able to search for or accidentally stumble upon.
-Maybe safe mode doesn’t include the ability to search hashtags.
-Maybe safe mode removes direct messages that disappear.
-Maybe safe mode doesn’t include a one-click integration with IGTV, with its ever-growing quantity of sexualized, longer-form video content.
-Maybe safe mode removes the ability to “clear search history” and wiping away what a young teen boy is doing in his bedroom at night.
+Maybe a safe mode doesn’t include Explore.
+Or at least make Explore safer because hashtags are a mess and since kids can wipe their search history, it’s like having a built-in incognito mode.
+Maybe a safe mode removes direct messages that disappear AND the ability to receive direct messages from anyone (which contributes to grooming risk).
+Maybe a safe mode doesn’t include a one-click integration with IGTV in the upper, right corner, with its ever-growing quantity of sexualized, longer-form video content.
 Please give parents something more.
+Right now it’s impossible to make Instagram safe enough for most kids.

 - Open up just a little more of your API to noble companies like you.
 BARK comes to mind.
 We love their mission of allowing kids to use platforms like Instagram, but also alerting parents to anything potentially harming.
 They’re your ally.